First Time Buyers

 DO Seek Financial Advice.

 So that you can start searching in the right price range for you.
-An independent financial adviser can access the whole of the mortgage market and exclusive mortgage deals.
-We recommend The Mortgage Broker Ltd, our consultants are Karl Skott and Damian Richards.
+An independent financial advisor can access the whole of the mortgage market and exclusive mortgage deals.
+We recommend The Mortgage Broker Ltd.

 DON’T Have Unnecessary Credit Checks

-Don’t let a financial adviser do a credit check on you UNTIL you have found a property you want to get a mortgage on as this can affect your credit score
+Don’t let a financial advisor do a credit check on you UNTIL you have found a property you want to get a mortgage on as this can affect your credit score

 DO Speak to an Independent Estate Agent.